yusuferengerek/reverse-proxy-server/README.md

 app.io:
   routes:
     - path: /api
+      host: api-host
       port: 4001
 ```

-A request to `http://app.io/api/users` will be proxied to `http://localhost:4001/api/users`.
+A request to `http://app.io/api/users` will be proxied to `http://api-host:4001/api/users`.

 ## Requirements